Seattle-Tacoma International Airport.

 I began my ascent.
 First step, fine.
 Second step, sturdy.
-I looked down to an Alaska Air representative standing by the kiosk.
+I looked down to an Alaska Air representative standing eerily still by the kiosk.
 She was an older woman with dyed blonde hair and tattooed eyebrows.
-As I was trying to discern if she was real or made of wax, I miscalculated the depth of my third step.
+I was trying to discern if she was real or made of wax, when I miscalculated the depth of my third step.
 That’s when I lost my balance.

 I tried to grab onto the handrail, but it was too late, my left knee bit the sharp metal edge of what would’ve been my fourth step.
 My body fell forward, but I had the wherewithal to hold out my arms like I was mid-way through a push-up.
 Filled with embarrassment and fear that the escalator would suddenly switch on, I hobbled up the rest of the way.

 At the top, I collapsed into a row of seats reserved for disabled travelers where the pain caught up with me.
 Convinced I had either broken my knee and/or needed stitches from the blood stain slowly growing on the outside of my jeans, I mustered enough courage to roll up my pants to see the damage.
 I had to be quick about, as I have a tendency to faint at the sight of blood, particularly when it’s my own.

 I cradled my leg between my arms, sat firmly in the center of the seat, in case I lost consciousness, and lifted my pant leg.
 Only I couldn’t roll them up.
 I couldn’t get the pant leg past my calf.
 It wouldn’t budge.